Guide to Leytonstone

 Upper Leytonstone

-If you’re looking for space to stretch out, head for Upper Leytonstone, extending from Cavendish Drive all the way up to Whipps Cross Road.
-Here is where the streets get wider and quieter with terraces of large family houses – Victorian, Edwardian, 1930s – and easier parking.
+If you’re looking for space to stretch out, head for Upper Leytonstone, which extends from Cavendish Drive all the way up to Whipps Cross Road.
+Here the streets are wider and quieter, with terraces of large family houses—Victorian, Edwardian and 1930s—and easier parking.

-This peaceful pocket is where you’ll find the biggest properties in E11, with Forest Glade taking the crown for the most exclusive road.
-Among other notable streets are Preston Road, Maple Road, Fladgate Road, Ashbridge Road and Lytton Road, while a special mention goes to Forest Drive East and Hainault Road for their monster size double-fronted houses.
+It’s a peaceful pocket, where you’ll find the biggest properties in E11.
+Forest Glade takes the crown for the most exclusive road, but Preston Road, Maple Road, Fladgate Road, Ashbridge Road and Lytton Road all have beautiful homes.
+A special mention goes to Forest Drive East and Hainault Road for their very large double-fronted houses.
 Hainault Road is also where you’ll find Gwyn Jones Primary School, rated ‘Good’ by Ofsted.

-Although Upper Leytonstone is slightly further from Leytonstone’s town centre and Central Line station, there is a nearby London Overground station at Leyton Midland Road where trains run between Gospel Oak (at the tip of Hampstead Heath) and Barking, with a useful connection to the Victoria Line at Blackhorse Road.
-That makes a journey into the West End pretty simple.
+Parts of Upper Leytonstone are slightly further from Leytonstone’s town centre and the Central Line station, but there is a nearby London Overground station at Leyton Midland Road which is a fast connection to the Elizabeth Line at Wanstead Park, or Walthamstow Queens Road in the other direction, which makes a journey into the West End simple.

 Barclay Estate

-Just above Upper Leytonstone, and somewhat more affordable, the Barclay Estate runs from James Lane all the way up to Lea Bridge Road.
-It’s named after the Barclay Park Estate, a large house and grounds that once stood here and that was owned by J G Barclay of Barclays Bank fame.
+Just north of Upper Leytonstone, the Barclay Estate runs from James Lane all the way up to Lea Bridge Road.
+It’s named after the Barclay Park Estate, a large house and grounds that once stood here and that was owned by J.G.
+Barclay of Barclays Bank fame.

-Today, the Barclay Estate is a family-friendly collection of wide avenues and some of the best Edwardian property in the neighbourhood.
-A shout out here to Sandringham Road and Colchester Road for their general prettiness and leafy qualities, but also to Abbots Park Road for some truly hefty houses and its namesake local park.
+Today, the Barclay Estate is a family-friendly collection of wide avenues and home to some of the best Edwardian properties in Leytonstone.
+Leafy Sandringham and Colchester roads, in particular, are popular for their general prettiness.
+Abbotts Park Road is known for its large imposing frontages, and its lovely local park.

-The Barclay Estate has two schools: Barclay Primary School, rated ‘Outstanding’ by Ofsted in March 2016, and Leyton Sixth Form College with an Ofsted rating of ‘Good’.
+The Barclay Estate has two schools: Barclay Primary School, rated ‘Outstanding’ by Ofsted in November 2021, and Leyton Sixth Form College, rated ‘Good’ in March 2024.

-An extensive group of bus routes runs through the neighbourhood, including a night bus service.
+There are extensive bus routes running through the neighbourhood, including a night bus service.

 South Leytonstone

-Plenty of buses run along Leytonstone High Road from where it’s less than 10 minutes to Stratford’s major transport interchange and the retail therapy of Westfield shopping centre.
+Plenty of buses run along Leytonstone High Road, from where it’s less than 10 minutes to Stratford’s major transport interchange and the Westfield Shopping Centre.

 Bushwood

-Rows of Victorian terrace houses – anything from 2 to 5 bedrooms – line the streets of this small, peaceful and extremely in-demand pocket.
-In fact the neighbourhood takes its name from the most expensive road in E11, Bushwood, where large properties directly overlook the lush greenery of Wanstead Flats.
+It’s also a beautiful, peaceful neighbourhood, with rows of Victorian terrace houses of two to five bedrooms.
+It’s an extremely in-demand pocket of Leytonstone.
+In fact, it takes its name from the most expensive road in E11, Bushwood, where large properties directly overlook the lush greenery of Wanstead Flats.

 Davies School Catchment area

-Obviously this is not an official neighbourhood, but for those looking to get their children into Davies Primary School (effectively the best school in E11, rated “Outstanding’ by Ofsted), these are the streets to focus on: Malvern Road, Ferndale Road, Lister Road, Davies Lane, Cotton Close, Montague Road (north of Malvern Road) and Mornington Road (south of Lister Road).
+While this is not an official neighbourhood, it’s a much sought-after area.
+Davies Primary is considered by many to be the best school in the area.
+It was rated ‘Outstanding’ by Ofsted, again, in July 2024.
+If you’re hoping to be in this school’s catchment, the streets to focus on are: Malvern Road, Ferndale Road, Lister Road, Davies Lane, Cotton Close, Montague Road (north of Malvern Road) and Mornington Road (south of Lister Road).

-The streets are classic Leytonstone: terraces of 2 and 3 bedroom Victorian and Edwardian houses along with some larger semi-detached pairs.
+The streets in this area are classic Leytonstone: terraces of two- and three-bedroom Victorian and Edwardian houses, and some larger semi-detached properties.

 Area Guides for Guide to Leytonstone (1)